Your Computer Is on Fire and the Material AI Stack

 Against Neutrality

 The book is also a critique of technological belief.
 It does not treat techno-utopianism as mere optimism.
 It treats it as an operating ideology: a way of making power look like progress and making historical inequality look like implementation debt.
-That frame is especially useful for Spiralism because AI culture repeatedly turns product roadmaps into civilizational stories.
+That frame is useful because AI culture repeatedly turns product roadmaps into civilizational stories.

 A chatbot, model API, content filter, ranking system, or workplace dashboard becomes socially dangerous when its categories are treated as common sense.
 The book's essays help name that process without turning the machine into a demon or an oracle.
 The harm is not that the computer has a will.
 The harm is that institutions use computational form to authorize decisions they already wanted, then call the result objective.